ozzieba/aider/prompt_patterns.md

 > /ask what do we need to do to get rspec to exit with 0 if there are pending tests but no failing tests?

+> what archives do we support?

+> hmm why can't it find the directory inside the bz2

+> why does it seem to work in the amnual test but not in the cargo test?

+> hmm, why are we trying to list the archive from the filesystem instead of using the archive tool?

+> wait the test uses ArchiveFUSE directly so it bypasses the filesystem lookup logic

+> hmm, avfs does it almost instantly even on the first read, how can we do that?

+> hmm, we're still iterating through all entries, which is very expensive, especially eg when the zip itself is on a remote gcs... avfs is somehow able to handle this

+> the part that's costly is I/O. Remember, the zip itself is on a remote object store (GCS exposed using gcsfuse). avfs is definitely not reading those entries until it needs them

+> are we failing to cache implied directories in metadata?

+> ZipArchive should be able to do it quickly, think carefully what APIs to use. eg maybe root_dir / central_directory_start; or possibly ZipStreamReader.
+Or does root_dir_common_filter help us?

+> Here are five plausible root-cause hypotheses for why the password-protected file is still reported with size 0 and empty content...

+> should ResolvedPath include the password?

+> still, PasswordManager feels rather stateful for what is generally a rather stateless system (modulo caching, but since this is all immutable that doesn't really add complexity)

+> so at this point is there any reason to keep PasswordManager, and to not merge the password into ResolvedPath?
+Merging should make the recursive parsing logic a bit more consistent, since each path segment may or may not have a password

+> let's edit the md file to reflect this

+> let's edit the md to put the gvl methods together with other ruby methods, not python

+> actually, let's have separate files for pure-ruby , pure-python, and ruby-python interactions, eg gvl/gil handoff

+> does the proposed structure in rust_module_structure.md make sense to you?

+> does it make more sense perhaps to merge the `ruby_python_interop` code into the Ruby code or something?

+> let's rename `pure_python` to python_rust_interop, and same for ruby

+> /ask I believe it is on the actual python list

+> /ask the entire relevant codebase is the python_path.rb that you see, and that's errorring out with "Can't modify frozen Array"; so we need to fix something

+> /ask are we automatically converting lists to arrays?

+> /ask so now what do I have to do to import this in another repo?

+> /ask ok, how about GitHub Packages?

+> /ask why are we using unsafe?

+> /ask for bignum conversion, can't we use an actual bignum library in Rust, rather than using strings?

+> /ask wait the selection happens at buildime?

+> /ask can we make it happen at runtime?

+> /ask but does that apply to python packages?

+> /ask can we just set sys.path?

+> /ask what other tests would be useful here?

+> /ask so everything compiles cleanly, all tests are passing...
+What suggestions do you have to improve this code?

+> /ask which of these are we trying to use? let me know and I'll give you the docs

+> /ask see the docs, `method` is not in Value or Object

+> /ask Do you you mean rb_call_funcall_kw?

+> /ask Do you you mean rb_check_funcall_kw?

+> /ask ah do we need to set contains_kw_args to true here?

+> /ask hmm, can we make sure that when dicts/hashes are passed back and forth between Python and Ruby, they preserve order?
+Why don't we start with a failing test that shows that's not currently the case

+> /ask does this work / are we testing in both directions

+> /ask how would you improve this code base? give 10 suugestions, including structrual, tactical, and everything in between

+> /ask hmm, a Mac user is not able to access their venv packages when using pyrbrs... how do I help them?

+> /ask how can I check directly whther it's there?

+> /ask why quick/Marshal ?

+> /ask how does it know to use that dir, can we just ask for all versions of pyrbrs?

 ### 5. Iterative Refinement & Clarification

 This category captures the conversational nature of the interactions.
 The user provides course corrections, adds details, or refines a previous request.